-It might be vey early days but Abrehem Cherkos Feleke's controlled 3000 metres victory suggests the tiny teenager might be the next Ethiopian to explode onto the world stage.
+It might be early days but Abrehem Cherkos Feleke's controlled 3000m victory at the IAAF World Youth Championships in Marrakech suggests the tiny teenager might be the next Ethiopian to explode on to the world stage.

-Feleke became the second runner from the north African country to win the title in a time of eight minutes 00.90seconds, well clear of Ibrahim Jellan Gashu and Saleh Marzooq Bakheet.
+Feleke became the second runner from the north African country to win the title, crossing the line in a time of 8:00.90 to finish well clear of Ibrahim Jeilan and Saleh Marzooq Bakheet.

-Feleke who might be 16 or 17 - does it matter for the future - was a shadow in a 14-strong pack - only Japan's Harutomo Kawano had fell off the pace - until there were three laps remaining.
+Feleke was a shadow in a 14-strong pack - only Japan's Harutomo Kawano had fallen off the pace - until there were three laps remaining.

 Then his small figure dashed to the front of the field and gradually winding-up the pace, within a lap there were only four opponents trying to stay with him - and three of those were struggling.

-Feleke who this year has ran 7min 53.26sec, at the bell had only Bakheet for company, but he left the lanky opponent for dead with spurts beginning 300m from the finishing line.Indeed he covered the last 1000 metres in 2min 27.10sec.
+Feleke who this year has ran 7:53.26, at the bell had only Bakheet for company, but he left the lanky opponent for dead with spurts beginning 300m from the finishing line.Indeed he covered the last 1000 metres in 2min 27.10sec.

 That saw the Bahrain man a spent force allowing Ibrahim Jellan Gashu to slip by him and make it a double success for the Ethiopian nation, beating him for the silver medal by 0.69sec in a time of 8min 04.21sec.